Setup Guide

 - SKIP status

 - For CSPs, TradingView passed but no default-expiration below-current put bid reached the selected rule.
-For CCs, no positive-bid call strike was above average cost.
+For CCs, no positive-bid call strike was above the selected Average Cost or Current floor.

 - Helper update